randillasith/Mirai/README.md

 ## System Overview
 1. Sensors detect whether a parking slot is occupied or free
 2. A microcontroller (ESP32/Arduino) processes the sensor data
-3. Data is sent to the backend via HTTP or MQTT
+3. Data is sent to the backend via HTTP
 4. The backend stores and processes the data
 5. The web dashboard displays real-time parking status